boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-sconepro-rate-policy-discovery.md

 If the host receives multiple NRLP options with overlapping scope/TC, the host MUST silently discard all these options.

-If the receiving host is a CE (e.g., mobile CE or mobile handset with tethering), the following behavior applies:
+If the receiving host has LAN capabilities (e.g., mobile CE or mobile handset with tethering), the following behavior applies:

 * If an RA NRLP is advertised from the network, and absent local rate limit policies, the device should send RAs to the downstream attached LAN devices with the same NRLP values received from the network.